 7. Review course syllabus and plan ahead

 The syllabus outlines what will be expected of you in any course.
-This document generally incudes course policies, required texts and a schedule of assignments.
+This document generally includes course policies, required texts, and a schedule of assignments.
 Review the syllabus as soon as it is available and add each quiz and assignment deadline as an event on your calendar.
-This will reduce the likelihood of scheduling other events around a test or important assignment.
+This will reduce the likelihood of scheduling other events around a test or an important assignment.
 With advance planning, you can ensure that you will have enough time to prepare for important events.

 8. Write clear and realistic goals

 Set realistic educational goals, write them down and stick to them; these may include test grades, extra credit, or project completion times.
 A Dominican University study has proven this habit may increase productivity in the form of goals accomplished.
 Researchers recruited 267 participants from a wide range of businesses and networking groups and learned that more than 70 percent of participants who sent weekly written updates achieved their goals or came close.
 Only 35 percent of people who did not write their goals reported coming close to achieving them.